 - 10-Point Plan for a Green Industrial Revolution (November 2020): this pledged to install 600,000 heat pumps in homes every year by 2028, and develop the first town powered entirely by hydrogen by 2030

-- Heat and Buildings Strategy: expected this month, it will detail plans to improve the energy efficiency of our homes, and is likely to reveal plans to make heat pumps cheaper for homeowners
+- Heat and Buildings Strategy (October 2021): this detail plans to improve the energy efficiency of our homes, and unveiled the Boiler Upgrade Scheme to make heat pumps cheaper for homeowners.

 Will Gas Boilers be Banned?

-A gas boiler ban is an unavoidable check point on the road to net zero.
-This could mean millions of British households will either need to replace their boilers with heat pumps or install boilers that are capable of running on hydrogen gas.
+A gas boiler ban has been considered an unavoidable check point on the road to net zero.
+It could mean millions of British households will either need to replace their boilers with heat pumps or install boilers that are capable of running on hydrogen gas.